Essarelle/JetsonTX1/README.md

 See below for help with compile errors

 # OpenCV 3.1.0 Compile Bugs Solutions
-If *cmake* can't find the CUDA libraries, in */mnt/opencv-3.1.0/modules/cudalegacy/src/graphcuts.cpp* add the following to the first line below includes (should be obvious where to put it)
+If *make* can't find the CUDA libraries while building graphcuts, in */mnt/opencv-3.1.0/modules/cudalegacy/src/graphcuts.cpp* add the following to the first line below includes (should be obvious where to put it)

     || (CUDART_VERSION >= 8000)